jingt630/61040-portfolio/assignments/assignment2.md

 Emi is looking over the translated verison and saw the app had translated a word to 'consort Yoo', but she been reading so much other historical webtoons and think the word concubine suits better based on what she had been reading.
 So she edited the translated verison by clicking on the marker location (blue circles in the img edit page sketch) for this caption and saved her edit.
 After saving her edit, it's immediately reflected on the translated image again.

 After reading the translated image inside the app, she wants save the chapter locally to reread in a cleaner verison with no distraction, while waiting for the next chapter to come out.
 So she decides to export the editable version image that is not in jpg format, to jpg format and store it in her downloads folder of her device.
+Now Emi has a translated version of the latest Korean webtoon in her hand within some minutes after the webtoon was released.